TysonNguyen/IBM-cybersecurity/vault/cybersecurity.md

 - [ ] Describe the history of cybersecurity and what events brought it into the national spotlight in the United States.

-- [ ] Describe why critical thinking is such an important skill for the security analyst to posses in the rapidly evolving cyberattack landscape.
+- [ ] Describe why critical thinking is such an important skill for the security analyst to posses in the rapidly evolving cyber-attack landscape.

 - [ ] Describe why it is so hard to secure online resources and what organizations and resources are available to help.